 The Paterson "story" was launched on February 4, 2010, by a Twitter post from then-New York Observer reporter John Koblin, who asked if anyone had heard about an "NYT bombshell" coming down the pike on Paterson.
 (We said it was probably that Paterson was a swinger.)
 And on Sunday February 7, 2010, Business Insider reported, with

-a single unnamed source, that the Times story was set for publication the next day, and would cause Paterson to resign in shame.
+no sources a single unnamed source, that the Times story was set for publication the next day, and would cause Paterson to resign in shame.
 Prior to the Business Insider item—which launched a flurry of frantic e-mails from reporters to Kauffmann and Shorenstein asking if it was true—the rumors had been restricted to the New York tabloids and the internet.
 It lacked that imprimatur of a "legitimate" outlet.
 On the Sunday, February 7, before the Business Insider appeared, the AP's capital editor Michael Gormley e-mailed Kauffmann looking for a preemptive pushback against the rumors, citing "something pretty specific" that the New York Post and Daily News were working on: "24 year old staffer, sex with the governor, a trooper walks in and the governor asks if she will join them."

 Kauffmann shot back what he'd been telling other reporters: The sex-and-drugs story was a "phantom."